-Weeding, also known as culling or de-selection, is a process of removing library materials form collections based on a certain criteria.
+Weeding, also known as de-selection, is a process of removing library materials form collections based on certain criteria.
 Weeding is a necessary process that libraries continuously perform.

-Weeding is vital because it saves shelf space (removes overstuffed shelves and creates room for new books), makes it easier to browse the collection and thus saves time, removes outdated material, makes the collection more appealing, etc.
+Weeding is vital because it saves shelf space (by removing overstuffed shelves and creating room for new books), makes it easier to browse the collection (and thus saves time), removes outdated material, makes the collection more appealing, etc.

 Librarians are often hesitant to weed for many different reasons.
 Don’t let any hesitations get in the way of weeding; you don’t want your collection to suffer because of it.
 One such hesitation is the potential reaction from the public/ patrons.
 They may look at the process and say, “Why is the library throwing out books?”
 Transparency is needed to avoid any negative publicity.
 Get the word out before the project begins, and explain the process and why weeding is essential.

-Before starting a weeding project, you should make sure your library has an updated weeding policy.
-One is available on the State Library’s website (and in the resources below).
+Before starting a weeding project, you should make sure your library has an updated weeding policy, and a template just so happens to be available on the State Library’s website (and also in the resources below).